The unified inbox is a feature that comes with the latest version of outlook, which allows you to view multiple outlook items from the same page.

 The unified inbox is not something that came from outlook and is a feature that already existed prior to the release of outlook 2016.
 The unified inbox was originally called the “Focused inbox” and was a feature of outlook 2007.

-Microsoft Outlook platform always brings a combination of emails (IMAP/POP) in one place, Outlook manages all their emails accounts and all folder with sub-folders, sent items, delete items, etc. in the navigation pane separately, which is a great feature of Outlook.
+Microsoft Outlook platform always brings a combination of emails (IMAP/POP) in one place, Outlook manages all their email accounts and all folder with sub-folders, sent items, delete items, etc. in the navigation pane separately, which is an excellent feature of Outlook.

 But sometimes you spend hours clicking through them all, trying to find that one message you need.
 Outlook 365 combined inbox which unified all email messages in one place.

 In this article, you will get step by step method “How to merge outlook accounts into one inbox“.
 There are three methods to combine all emails of different addresses, which we will discuss one by one.

 What Does Outlook Unified Inbox Mean?

 Outlook has been consistently updated and improved over the years, and one of the most recent updates is to the Unified Inbox feature.

 The Unified Inbox, which made its debut with the Windows 10 Outlook app, looks to streamline your email experience.